 Lately, you heard the word Colombia regularly in everyday conversations.
 And as a curious person, you’re wondering

-You gather different information belong your friends, but it’s not easy to distinguish between reality and bullshit.
+You gather different information from your friends, but it’s not easy to distinguish between reality and bullshit.
 I think we all know at least one of the following individuals.

 First, there is the TV-Show lover.
 He watched Narcos 2 times, and he believes that Narcos had a great and funny life.
 Today, he has got a mustache and a fat belly like Pablo.